 Docs sharing

-Docs can be organized quite easily with Slite, sharing your docs by channel and permission to ensure that only the right team members are able to share the doc.
-You can make your doc public, so that anyone can access it with the link.
+Docs can be organized quite easily with Slite, sharing your docs by channel and permission to ensure that only the right team members can share the doc.
+You can make your doc public so that anyone can access it with the link.
 Colleagues can be invited as guests to share the document, and you can mention specific teammates that you want to collaborate with.

 Search